ANNUALS AND PERENNIALS:

 Continue fertilizing pepper and tomato plants weekly with water soluble fertilizer Fox Farm Grow Big or Big Bloom, or Happy Frog Tomato and Vegetable slow release organic fertilizer.

 Continue regulating moisture on all crops, especially tomatoes.
 The black bottoms which form on ripening tomatoes can be caused by fluctuating soil moisture.
 This is called Blossom End Rot, and it can also be caused by a Calcium deficiency.
-With our calcareous soils in Central Texas, only soil-less mixes or hydroponically-grown tomatoes would be susceptible to low calcium levels, and they may even receive sufficient calcium from irrigation water.
+With mostly calcareous soils in Central Texas, only soil-less mixes or hydroponically-grown tomatoes would be susceptible to low calcium levels, and they may even receive sufficient calcium from irrigation water.
+If your soil is acidic you should add calcium per soil test instructions.
 Soil testing for nutrient levels is recommended every 2-3 years.

 TREES AND SHRUBS: